 - Exothermic Reactor – The lynchpin of this build.

 - Overclock: Mega Power Supply – You’re mainly taking this for the faster rate of fire.
 Each tick of damage is another chance to trigger temperature shocks on an ignited target.

 Build B: Geneva Violations

-This build is largely focused on eating away your enemies’ health with DoT damage and spreading poisonous clouds to nearby enemies.
+This build is largely focused on eating away your enemies’ health with DoT damage and spreading poison to nearby enemies.
 While it’s a bit overkill for smaller enemies, it’s fantastic for chewing away at bosses and other bulkier threats’ health bars.

 - Densification Ray

-- Overclock: Gamma Contamination – If you hit the reload button and switch to the Power Supply Overdrive, you can apply radiation almost instantly to any enemy.
+- Overclock: Gamma Contamination – All damage from the Wave Cooker has a 25% chance to apply Radiation to the enemy.
+If you activate the Power Supply Overdrive, you can apply Radiation almost instantly to an enemy.